 Per Sport, Gerard Romero told the Moguts pel Barca show: “Leo Messi devoted the goal to his nephew who spent the evening calling him.
 He rang him throughout the evening, which was exceptionally irritating.
 That was repeated by Messi in the

-Messi will now and again draw out an option of celebration before the sky-pointing starts, denoting an especially uncommon hit or earth shattering event with its own image.
+Lionel Messi will now and again draw out an option of celebration before the sky-pointing starts, denoting an especially uncommon hit or earth-shattering event with its own image.

 The Argentinian may be a world-renowned footballer, but at the same time he’s an incredible family man; he now has two children, Thiago, born in 2012, and Mateo, conceived in 2015.
 The latter’s birth to the world matched with a fixture against Atletico Madrid and, with Messi commonly finding the scoresheet, a recognizable goal celebration in the football world to imply an infant was seen—thumb-sucking.